-Grape Creek winery is an Italian-styled winery located pretty much next door to Torre di Pietra.
+Grape Creek Winery is an Italian-styled winery located on a beautiful property.
 If you’re following along with this itinerary, this will likely be your last stop for the day.

 Be confident in your decision – Grape Creek Vineyards has snatched up over 100 medals over the years with their wines.
 Done up in a Tuscan-themed architectural style, the buildings on the property are primarily made of stone with classic red roofs.
 Prices vary depending on when you visit.
-Weekday tasting are $12, while Saturday’s and holiday’s are $15.
+Weekday tastings are $12, while Saturdays and holidays are $15.

 Depending on where you leave from in Austin, if you have a little extra time or would rather split your Hill Country wine experience between both Fredericksburg and Driftwood (about 30 minutes Southeast of Fredericksburg), head on downtown Duchman Family Winery to enjoy their beautiful stone tasting room and very friendly staff.
 The Duchman property is beautiful, but this winery also has an Italian restaurant conveniently located next to the tasting room.

-The majority of wine produced at Duchman are Italian and the tastings are by far the most affordable in the area.
+The majority of wine produced at Duchman is Italian and the tastings are by far the most affordable in the area.
 Try the Aglianico, our favorite on the menu!

 New Wineries and Vineyards are Coming!

-Texas Hill Country is rapidly expanding with new wine makers popping up every year.
+The Texas Hill Country is rapidly expanding with new winemakers popping up every year.
 Have you visited Texas wine country before?
-Let the Winetraveler community know about your favorite vines below.
+Let the Winetraveler community know about your favorite wineries and vineyards in the region in the comment section below.

 You are reading “The Best Texas Hill Country Wineries To Visit” Back To Top